Thulasiraman0/Chatz/README.md

-This chat based application named Chatz havent done no one... it purely done by an AI called Emergent I just gave an prompt to make a simple chat application, within 10 minutes it just given each and every component files of frontend and backend
+I just gave an prompt to make a simple chat application.

+The application is called Chatz.
+It was developed entirely by an AI named Emergent.
+The development process was extremely quick (completed within 10 minutes).
+The AI generated both frontend and backend components comprehensively.